The Pianist (2002 film): Plot

-In September 1939, Władysław Szpilman, a Polish-Jewish pianist, is playing live on the radio in Warsaw when the station is besieged during Nazi Germany's bombing of Warsaw.
+In September 1939, Polish-Jewish pianist Władysław Szpilman plays live on the radio in Warsaw when the station is bombed during a Nazi German air raid against Warsaw.
 Szpilman and his family prepare to leave the city when they learn that Britain and France have declared war on Germany.
-Relieved at the news, Szpilman stays in Warsaw with his family but with Poland’s invasion, Warsaw falls under Nazi occupation.
-Jews are persecuted by the new government, stripped of privileges and forced to wear blue Star of David armbands.
-Szpilman and his family sell their belongings, including his piano, in order to survive.
+Relieved at the news, Szpilman stays in Warsaw with his family.
+However, Poland is invaded and Warsaw falls under Nazi occupation.
+Jews are persecuted by the new government, heavily restricted from public life and forced to wear blue Star of David armbands.
+Szpilman and his family sell their belongings, including his grand piano, in order to survive.

-Szpilman and his family are forced to abandon their home in late 1940 into the overcrowded Warsaw Ghetto where disease and starvation are rampant.
-Szpilman performs in a cafè frequented by upper-class Jews, who smuggle in forbidden goods to live comfortably.
+The Szpilmans are forced to abandon their home in late 1940 and move into the overcrowded Warsaw Ghetto.
+Conditions are deplorable, disease and starvation are rampant.
+Jews are under constant threat of brutality by the SS.
+Szpilman gets a job performing in a café frequented by upper-class Jews, who smuggle in forbidden goods to live comfortably.
 Szpilman witnesses a young boy savagely beaten by a guard and left for dead while attempting to escape the ghetto.
 The boy dies despite Szpilman's attempt to save him.
-Szpilman and his family also witness the SS murder an entire family while raiding a nearby apartment, in which a wheelchair-bound man is thrown off the building.
+Szpilman and his family also witness an SS raid on an apartment block opposite them, during which a man who uses a wheelchair is thrown off the balcony to his death.
+To the horror of the Szpilmans, the rest of the men are shot.

-Szpilman and his family, having failed to obtain legitimate German work certificates, are ordered to be transported to Treblinka extermination camp in August 1942 as part of Operation Reinhard.
-Jewish Ghetto Police separates Szpilman from his family at the railhead, allowing him to escape while his family is sent away to the death camp.
-Szpilman becomes a slave laborer and learns of an upcoming Warsaw Ghetto uprising.
-He smuggles weapons into the ghetto and goes into hiding with help from Andrzej Bogucki and his wife Janina Godlewska.
+Despite securing German work certificates, the Szpilmans are rounded up and herded, with hundreds of other Jews, onto trains.
+They were told they were going to labor camps, but the train is actually headed to the Treblinka extermination camp in August 1942 as part of Operation Reinhard.
+A member of the Jewish Ghetto Police, who Szpilman knows, separates Szpilman from his family at the railhead, allowing him to escape while his family is taken to the death camp.
+Szpilman wanders through the liquidated ghetto, bodies of executed Jews litter the streets, including children and an infant.
+Szpilman becomes a slave labourer and learns of an upcoming Warsaw Ghetto Uprising.
+He smuggles weapons into the ghetto and goes into hiding with help from his friends Andrzej Bogucki and his wife Janina Godlewska, who are with the Polish resistance.